idxteatime/mitrasphere/guardian-guide.md

 - **Steel Falchion** (steel/falc) - 50% pdmg/mdmg miti buff on self
 - **Bronze Spatha** (bronze/spatha) - 800% aggro multiplier on all attacks
 - **Stone Plate** (stone/plate) - 10% (20% with DK) pdmg/mdmg miti buff on party, extends mitra/folia
+- **Riemel Schild** (riemel) - 2 sec cast version of cursed, see [Cursed/Riemel/Clod](#cursedriemelclod)
 - **Abyss Gladius** (abyss) - 20% pdmg miti buff on party, poor man's mitra if no mitra
 - **Blume Schild** (blume) - 20% mdmg miti buff on party, poor man's folia if no folia

-Abyss and Blume can be exchanged for mysterious scales in the shop - all others are common gacha drops and any star can be used (one copy can be received in guardian job coaching).
+Abyss, Blume, and Riemel can be exchanged for mysterious scales in the shop - all others are common gacha drops and any star can be used (one copy can be received in guardian job coaching).

 ### Other important components